 Federal Antitrust Defense

 The antitrust laws regulating business practices are extremely complex.
-Our team of attorneys includes former federal prosecutors who have prosecuted and defended complex financial crimes that focus on prohibited anti-competitive business conduct.
+Our team of attorneys include former federal prosecutors who have prosecuted and defended complex financial crimes that focus on prohibited anti-competitive business conduct.

 Antitrust laws are federal statutes designed to thwart perceived unfair business practices that allow businesses to control so much market share that it effectively eliminates competition.
 Federal antitrust laws are codified under the Sherman Act (15 U.S.C. §§ 1-7) and the Clayton Act (15 U.S.C. §§ 12-27).